How to Enable and Configure the SCWS PHP Module in ServBay

 ), dictionary files (.xdb

-), and rules files (.ini
+), and rule files (.ini

 ?

-file and double-check the file paths and for syntax errors.
+and double-check file paths and syntax.

 Q: How do I create and use a custom dictionary?